 Platforms also have timetables for all the day’s departures

-For more detailed information on taking the shinkansen check our article: The Hokuriku Shinkansen for Kanazawa, Toyama, Nagano & Tokyo.
+For more detailed information on taking the Shinkansen check our article on the Hokuriku Shinkansen.